 - Book Dumb: Fox sticks out like a knife in the drawer, as he himself would say.
 Kiko's profile says he's this too; however, unlike Fox, Kiko has human-level intelligence.

-- Brainwashed and Crazy: Dr. Cooper, when he was Dr. Delirium.
+- Brainwashed and Crazy: Dr. Cooper, while he was Dr. Delirium.
 Also Luke during his Black Combo Ranger phase.

 - By the Power of Grayskull!: "It's Combo Time!"